bbauska/JS-svg/README.md

 <p><small><small><i><b>Figure 9-4.</b> A snapshot of a Game of Life in action</i></small></small></p>

-I'll link to more examples for you to play with at
+<p>I'll link to more examples for you to play with at
 <a href="http://davidmatthew.ie/generative-art-javascript-svg/#systems-simulations﻿">
 davidmatthew.ie/generative-art-javascript-svg/#systems-simulations</a>,
-including other kinds of simulations.
+including other kinds of simulations.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch9-3">9.3 Closing Comments</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-At this stage, I've done enough summarizing, so I'd like to leave you with some (rather opinionated) parting tips to support you in your generative endeavors:
+<p>At this stage, I've done enough summarizing, so I'd like to leave you
+with some (rather opinionated) parting tips to support you in your generative endeavors:</p>

 <ul>
   <li>Be comfortable never knowing enough.
 With any kind of coding,